 3. His driver as noted in his communication picks you up outside of baggage claim, with a sign bearing your name.
 If you did not get a driver name/number because you were travelling and unable to accept email, just look for someone with a sign.
 Enjoy the ride!
 If you arrive during the day, you’ll go through the Rajaji National Forest so watch out for elephants! 🙂 If you arrive at night, you go through Rishikesh town and the journey is a little longer.

 4. The driver will take you to the back gate of the ashram.
 If there are porters nearby, they may offer to take your luggage for you to reception and then up to your room.
 (If you use the porters, ask at reception how much you should pay them based on their glance at how much luggage you have.)
-Your driver will help with the bags if porters are not available.

 6. It is unlikely that your driver will speak English.
 Keep Ashu’s phone number in case you need to reach someone.